amylour/FreeFido_v2/README.md

 ## Future Features

-- Admin key icon for superuser login: A 'key' icon appears in the footer for the Admin user that brings them directly to the admin panel without having to type it in.
+- **Admin key icon for superuser login**: A 'key' icon appears in the footer for the Admin user that brings them directly to the admin panel without having to type it in.
-- Social account login: Allowing popular social account login to the FreeFido site will speed up the registration and booking process.
+- **Social account login**: Allowing popular social account login to the FreeFido site will speed up the registration and booking process.
-- Updated Booking system using Django Agenda/Scheduler that shows unavailable dates and times: I did investigate this feature, I figured a way that I believe will work but it requires more learning on my part to execute it smoothly.
+- **Updated Booking system using Django Agenda/Scheduler that shows unavailable dates and times**: I did investigate this feature, I figured a way that I believe will work but it requires more learning on my part to execute it smoothly.
 I reminded myself of meeting the MVP.
-- Downloable app with quicker access to booking system for regular users: I can envison FreeFido as an app that connects multiple private dog park spaces and alot more people.
+- **Downloable app with quicker access to booking system for regular users**: I can envison FreeFido as an app that connects multiple private dog park spaces and alot more people.
 This would build the community.
 Each location would have it's own model for booking, with a menu to allow users to choose available parks or perhaps free parks within 20km.
-- Member to member contact via DM, connecting profiles to allow for sharing bookings with compatible dogs: Community will drive the success of FreeFido and allowing users to add compatible dogs and people to their bookings opens up the parks to group training sessions, doggie birthday parties and new friendships.
+- **Member to member contact via DM, connecting profiles to allow for sharing bookings with compatible dogs**: Community will drive the success of FreeFido and allowing users to add compatible dogs and people to their bookings opens up the parks to group training sessions, doggie birthday parties and new friendships.
-- Merchandise section with dog training items/treats available for collection at the Freefido coffee hut at dog park entrance: I would like to utilise the website's logo and designs to sell merchandise and grow the FreeFido brand.
+- **Merchandise section with dog training items/treats available for collection at the Freefido coffee hut at dog park entrance**: I would like to utilise the website's logo and designs to sell merchandise and grow the FreeFido brand.
-- Book a Trainer/Join training classes: This option can be easily added to the booking system with a payment or voucher system to allow users to book a trainer or group to help with any dog training/behavioural issues.
+- **Book a Trainer/Join training classes**: This option can be easily added to the booking system with a payment or voucher system to allow users to book a trainer or group to help with any dog training/behavioural issues.
-- Quick info about local area for visitors eg pet stores/vets/dog-friendly restaurants: Visitors new to the area with their dogs would benefit to quick access to all relevant information to make their stay better and safer.
+- **Quick info about local area for visitors eg pet stores/vets/dog-friendly restaurants**: Visitors new to the area with their dogs would benefit to quick access to all relevant information to make their stay better and safer.

-## Technologies & Languages Used
+# Technologies & Languages Used

 - HTML
 - CSS